Skip to content

 You do not use codemap by querying it directly.
 You use it by wiring it in and letting other skills pick it up.

-📋 Contents - [What is codemap?](#what-is-codemap) - [Why codemap?](#why-codemap) - [Install](#install) - [Quick start](#quick-start) - [Skills reference](#skills-reference) - [integration](#integration) - [scan](#scan) - [query](#query) - [How it works](#how-it-works) - [Configuration](#configuration) - [Troubleshooting](#troubleshooting) - [Contributing / feedback](#contributing--feedback)
+πŸ“‹ Contents - [What is codemap?](#what-is-codemap) - [Why codemap?](#why-codemap) - [Install](#install) - [Quick start](#quick-start) - [Best-practice integration](#best-practice-integration) - [Skills reference](#skills-reference) - [integration](#integration) - [scan-codebase](#scan-codebase) - [query-code](#query-code) - [rename-refs](#rename-refs) - [debrief-coding](#debrief-coding) - [How it works](#how-it-works) - [Configuration](#configuration) - [Troubleshooting](#troubleshooting) - [Contributing / feedback](#contributing--feedback)

 Without codemap, every Claude Code session starts blind: the agent gropes through the codebase with Glob and Grep, burning 20–30 tool calls just to understand structure before it can do any real work.
 On a 200-module project those calls still miss blast-radius risks and import cycles that a structural scan would surface instantly.